CGAL Made More Accessible: Binding Generation

 \subsection{Binding Library Name}

 By default, the base name of the generated library is \myLstinline{CGALPY}.
 However, the user can override the name with a generated string that maps to the set of bound types.
 This is imperative when more then one instance of the same template must be bound.
 Each execution of \myLstinline{cmake} followed by make generates a single library.
 The \cmake{} flag \myLstinline{CGALPY\_FIXED\_LIBRARY\_NAME} determines whether the base name of the generated library is \myLstinline{CGALPY} or not.
 If not, it has the prefix \myLstinline{CGALPY_} followed by as many as substrings as modules, the bindings of which are enabled, separated by an underscore (\myLstinline{_}).
 Each such substring starts with the short name of the module in lower case followed by strings that map to the selections for bindings within the module.
 Each such string is a single word that starts with a capital letter.
-For example, the name \myLstinline{GALPY_kernelEpecInt_Aos2SegPlainPl} of a generated library, names a library that contains bindings for (i) the Exact-Predicate-Exact-Construction (EPEC) \iiDandiiiDGeometryKernelPackage{} module and intersections, and (ii) the \iiDArrangementsPackage{} module, where the \myLstinline{Arrangement\_2<>} class template is instantiated with a traits class that handles segments and the default DCEL (see Section~\ref{ssec:modules:aos2}), and point location queries.
+For example, the name \myLstinline{GALPY_kernelEpecInt_Aos2SegPl} of a generated library, names a library that contains bindings for (i) the Exact-Predicate-Exact-Construction (EPEC) \iiDandiiiDGeometryKernelPackage{} module and intersections, and (ii) the \iiDArrangementsPackage{} module, where the \myLstinline{Arrangement\_2<>} class template is instantiated with a traits class that handles segments and the default DCEL (see Section~\ref{ssec:modules:aos2}), and point location queries.

 The generated library is dynamically linked---it must be so.
 However, the library itself can be compiled of either static or dynamic (dependent) libraries.
 If you intend to generate and use just a single library that contains the bindings, you have the freedom to choose between generating a library compiled of static libraries or dynamic libraries.
 However, if you intend to generate several libraries and use them all in a single Python module, it is recommended using binding libraries compiled of dynamic libraries.
-(Otherwise, different generated libraries might be compiled of conflicting static libraries.)
-The cmake flag \myLstinline{CGALPY\_USE\_SHARED\_LIBS} indicates whether the generated library is compiled of static or dynamic libraries; it is true by default.
+The attributes of a kernel type, such as \myLstinline{Kernel::Point_2}, in different bindings libraries compiled of dynamic libraries refer to the same object.
+Otherwise, objects of the same bound type cannot be interchanged.
+(Also, different generated libraries might be compiled of conflicting static libraries.)
+The \cmake{} flag \myLstinline{CGALPY\_USE\_SHARED\_LIBS} indicates whether the generated library is compiled of static or dynamic libraries; it is true by default.

 The content of the library and its name are governed by flags provided to \myLstinline{cmake}.
 All flags have the prefix \myLstinline{CGALPY_}.
 In Tables~\ref{tab:args}, \ref{tab:sel}, \ref{tab:ker}, \ref{tab:kerd}, \ref{tab:aos}, \ref{tab:tri2}, \ref{tab:as2}, \ref{tab:tri3}, \ref{tab:as3}, and \ref{tab:ss} this prefix is omitted.